 - the person whose servant or agent the driver is – ie whoever employs or controls the driver

 This covers both 'own account' and 'hire or reward' operations.
 Still unsure?
-Take a look at our O licence decision tree.
+Take a look at our operator's licence decision tree.

 There are different categories of licence according to the use to which vehicles are put.